cameronDz/BioTap/README.md

 ## Update List

+###### 28 March 2018
+- Changes added to include new views, correct statistics error, and have on phone database.

 ###### 27 March 2018
 - Forked from original project, code cleaned, built and deployed succesfully after +2 years of no updates.